hasura/graphql-engine/rfcs/remote-schema-permissions.md

 ## Points to be noted:

 1. This will be a breaking change as we want to give default "deny" all fields for remote schemas.
 We need to introduce a flag (as was done in #2690) to enable remote schema permissions explicitly.
+2. The first version can skip allowing new types in the role-based schema (e.g. second example in Argument Presets section).

 ## Future work